Monday, July 9, 2018

-Dreher frequently says he is personally “likes” natural law arguments, but then acknowledges he isn’t very deeply read in the tradition, and in the end the result is he posts things under titles like this:
+Dreher frequently says he personally “likes” natural law arguments, but then acknowledges he isn’t very deeply read in the tradition, and in the end the result is he posts things under titles like this:

 It's disappointing.
 The thread that followed the piece wasn’t all that enlightening in rejoinder either.
 I’m not very versed in natural law theory myself, but still, I know enough to recognize hamminess and flailing when I see it.
 I don’t think 80% of the commenters have background enough to make the arguments they make.
-(NB: I do think Dreher's blog often draws a sharp range of commenters.)
+(NB: I do think Dreher's blog often draws sharp commenters.)

 Below are my own comments on the post, condensed.